Harnessing the Power of Networks Part II: Our 3As – Alignment, Autonomy and Anxiety

 Why work like spotify?

-It is based on the realization, that top-down problem-solving does no longer work in dynamic environments (or to use another buzzword: the VUCA world).
-Instead, organizations need to create a common sense of purpose – alignment about their reason to exist – and vast amounts of autonomy to solve key problems.
-That way, they stay nimble enough to quickly react to new developments in the market or sector that they are working in.
+It is based on the realisation, that top-down problem-solving no longer works in dynamic environments (or to use another buzzword: the VUCA world).
+Instead, organisations need to create a common sense of purpose – alignment about their reason to exist – and vast amounts of autonomy to solve key problems.
+In this way, they stay nimble enough to quickly react to new developments in the market or sector that they are working in.

 The scary thing about autonomy